Business & Society Institute Teaching

 - Cohort-based learning events and activities

-- Annual stipend to offset the cost of attending a social impact related conference, event, or social impact focused global travel module
+- Annual stipend to offset the cost of attending a social and/or environmental impact related conference, event, or social impact focused global travel module

 - Opportunity to apply for summer or post-grad internship stipend funds